All Episodes

 Just the exact opposite.

-There's also a move out there, understandably in the Democrat Party, but within certain elements of the Republican Party.
+There's also a move out there, understandably in the Democrat Party, but within certain elements of the Republican Party to go after, discredit, and basically blow up the Heritage Foundation study on immigration and the cost of amnesty.

-Remember, we made available to you if you wanted to go to the Heritage Foundation website the other day, earlier this week.
+Remember, we made available to you, if you wanted to go to the Heritage Foundation website the other day, earlier this week, they were giving you the report free.

-You could go there, you could get the whole thing downloaded, and the five-page summary was really pretty much all you needed to read.
+If you go to the website was askheritage.org, you could go there, you could get the whole thing downloaded, and the five-page summary was really pretty much all you needed to read.

-Didn't want the detail, the summary was just powerful, and it talked about $6.3 trillion of net cost.
+The summary was just powerful, and it talked about $6.3 trillion of net cost.

-They didn't they didn't calculate any of the dynamics.
+They didn't calculate any of the dynamics.

-they mean by that is.
+What they mean by that is, oh, wait a minute.

-Yeah, some of these new arrivals may end up on the welfare rolls, but some of them are going to be paying taxes, too, and that's going to wash out whatever benefits they get, was the theory.
+Yeah, some of these new arrivals may end up on the welfare rolls, but some of them are going to be paying taxes too, and that's going to wash out whatever benefits they get, was the theory.

 But that doesn't quite wash.